 Vice-Chair: Jorge Penso, Shell Global Solutions (US) Inc.

-Active members, thank you for attending the API 2018 Fall Refining Equipment Standards Meeting.
+Thank you for attending the API 2019 Spring Refining and Equipment Standards Meeting.